-SysML-Sec: A SysML Environment for the Design and Development of Secure Embedded Systems
+SysML-Sec: A Model-Driven Environment for Developing Secure Embedded Systems

 Ludovic Apvrille (ludovic.apvrille@telecom-paristech.fr) Yves Roudier (yves.roudier@eurecom.fr) [†]

 Abstract: We introduce SysML-Sec, a new SysML environment aimed at making security experts collaborate with system designers at all methodological stages of the design and development of an embedded system.
 SysML-Sec is also meant to support the assessment of the impact of security over safety.
 Security and safety concerns are captured in extended SysML diagrams elaborated according to an iterative process centered around the software/hardware partitioning of the architecture.
 The requirements captured are derived into security and cryptographic mechanisms as well as into security properties that can be formally verified.